U.S. Route 93: Nevada

-Between State Route 318 and Majors Junction (US 6 and 50), US 93 is designated a Nevada Scenic Byway.
+Between State Route 318 and Majors Junction (US 6 / US 50), US 93 is designated a Nevada Scenic Byway.
 From Ely to Schellbourne Ranch, US 93 is part of the Lincoln Highway, the first road across the United States.

 Idaho

-Shortly after entering Idaho at Jackpot, Nevada, US 93 passes US 30 as it enters Twin Falls.
+Shortly after entering Idaho, US 93 crosses U.S. Route 30 as it before running through the northern edge Twin Falls.
 North of here, the highway crosses the Snake River Canyon via the Perrine Bridge en route to an interchange with Interstate 84.
-US 93 passes through Shoshone and runs concurrently with US Routes 26 and 20 before reaching Arco.
-The highway then turns northwest to enter the Big Lost River valley through Mackay.
+US 93 passes through Shoshone and runs concurrently with U.S. Route 20 / U.S. Route 26 (US 20 / US 26) before reaching Arco.
+The highway then turns northwest (leaving US 20 / US 26) to enter the Big Lost River valley through Mackay.

 Just south of Challis, US 93 becomes the northern leg of the Salmon River Scenic Byway as it heads toward the town of Salmon.
 From there, the highway follows portions of the Lewis and Clark Trail and passes through the Salmon-Challis National Forest before entering Montana.